Today's Articles

 In Sierra Leone, the mingling of newly free Black and mixed-race immigrants from the Western hemisphere and Liberated Africans such as the Akan, Bacongo, Igbo people, and Yoruba people over several generations in the late 18th and early 19th centuries led to the eventual creation of the aristocratic ethnic group now known as the Creoles.
 Thoroughly Westernized in their manners and bourgeois in their methods, the Creoles established a comfortable dominance in the country through a combination of British colonial favoritism and political and economic activity.

-Their influence in the modern republic remains significant, and their language Krio is an important lingua franca.
+Their influence in the modern republic remains significant, and their language, Krio, is an important lingua franca.
 The extension of these Sierra Leoneans' business and religious activities to neighboring Nigeria in the late 19th and early 20th centuries, where many of them had ancestral ties, subsequently caused the creation of an offshoot in that country, the Saros.
-Now often considered part of the wider Yoruba ethnicity, the Saros has been prominent in politics, the law, religion, the arts, and journalism.
+Now often considered part of the wider Yoruba ethnicity, the Saros have been prominent in politics, the law, religion, the arts, and journalism.

 Indian Ocean Creoles refer to the country and the East African mainland islands.
-Mauritian Creoles (also known as Black Creole Mauritians or Afro Mauritians) refer to those on the island who trace their roots to Bantu African slaves.
-In the 21st century, many Mauritian Creoles are predominantly Black with varying amounts of French and Indian ancestry.
+Mauritian Creoles (Black Creole Mauritians or Afro Mauritians) refer to those on the island who trace their roots to Bantu African slaves.
+In the 21st century, many Mauritian Creoles are predominantly Black with varying French and Indian ancestry.
 The island communities of Rodriguais & Chagossians are usually incorporated within the Creole ethnic group.
 The ancestors of this community were brought in as slaves to work in the plantations of Mauritius, Agaléga, Rodrigues & the Chagos Islands.

 The slaves were Bantus, mostly brought from East African Mozambique and Madagascar.
 Some of these slaves eventually had offspring with French settlers and Indian indentured laborers, producing a people group of mixed heritage.
 The Seychellois Creole people are a nation and ethnic group native to Seychelles island who speak Seychellois Creole.
 They are the predominant ethnic group in the country.
 The majority of the people living in Seychelles are referred to as Creole.
 They are mainly of East African and Malagasy origin.
 However, some also have mixed East African, Malagasy, Indian, Chinese, and French origins.
 Originally, African slaves from Mauritius were transported to Seychelles to work on sugar and coffee plantations.
 They were the last slaves to be introduced to the Indian Ocean.
 Their origins lie in Africa.

 The usage of creole on the island southwest of the Indian Ocean varies according to the Indian Ocean island.
-In Mauritius, the term Creole refers to people who have the ancestry of Africans with some French and Indian blood.
+In Mauritius, Creole refers to people with African ancestry and some French and Indian blood.
 The term also indicates the same to the people of Seychelles (900 miles east of Africa).
 On the Indian Ocean island of Réunion, creole applies to everyone born there.
 In all three societies, Creole refers to the new languages derived from French and incorporating other languages.

 New Poem Each Day